Bipolar depression treatments cause a lot of confusion.

 Why does this happen?

 Another reason is that they are getting inappropriate treatment.
-By definition, if you are still suffering from bipolar depression, you are not getting the right bipolar depression treatments.
+If you are still suffering from bipolar depression, you should explore otherbipolar depression treatment options with your psychiatrist.